fsfe/reuse-docs/spec.md

 MUST be `LicenseRef-[idstring]` as defined by the SPDX Specification, Clause 10 available at <https://spdx.github.io/spdx-spec/v2.3/other-licensing-information-detected/>.

 A Project MUST NOT include License Files for licenses under which none of the files in the Project are licensed.
+The `LICENSES/` directory MUST NOT include any other files.

 Everything that applies to licenses in this section also applies to license exceptions, with the exception that it is NOT possible to have a license